 A hole or tear in the tympanic membrane (eardrum) is referred to as an eardrum perforation.
-Involving the tissue that separates the middle ear and the ear canal, a ruptured eardrum may occur suddenly and produce sharp pain or persistent discomfort.
+Involving the tissue that separates the middle ear and the ear canal, a ruptured eardrum usually occurs suddenly and produces a sharp pain.

-In some instances, previous earaches will suddenly go away when an eardrum ruptures, and other individuals will have no symptoms at all
+- In some instances, previous earaches will suddenly go away when an eardrum ruptures

-Eardrum ruptures often result from a sudden change in pressure, as is possible when a scuba diver is coming to the surface or when riding within a pressurized airplane cabin.
+Eardrum ruptures most often occur as a result of infections behind the ear drum (middle ear).
+Other causes include abnormal eustachian tube function during a sudden change in pressure, as is possible when a scuba diver is descending or when an airplane is landing.
 Air pressure changes are referred to as barotrauma, or an imbalance in air pressure within an individual’s surroundings.
-Accidents or a sudden forceful blow to the ear from something like an airbag discharging during a vehicle collision may also result in an eardrum perforation.
-Pressure on the eardrum is sometimes caused by the buildup of accumulated fluids in the middle ear from a middle ear infection (otitis media).
 Some other possible causes of eardrum perforations include:

-Acoustic trauma (sudden exposure to loud noises or sounds)
+- Acoustic trauma (sudden exposure to very loud sounds such as explosions)

 Signs and Symptoms

-Some people experience a general discomfort that won’t go away, and other individuals will have no symptoms at all when an eardrum ruptures.
-It’s also possible to hear air coming out of the ear while blowing your nose if there’s a hole in an eardrum.
+The time at which the perforation of the ear drum occurs is very painfu, though not everyone will remember the time as it may have occurred in childhood.
+Some people can hear air coming out of the ear while blowing your nose if there’s a hole in an eardrum.
 It’s sometimes possible for others to hear this sound, as well.
 Additional signs and symptoms that may be associated with eardrum perforations include:

 In addition to producing sound vibrations, the eardrum also provides protection for the middle ear by keeping out bacteria, foreign objects, and moisture.
 When the eardrum becomes torn, however, an infection can develop in the middle ear.
 Hearing loss is often a temporary complication, usually going away after the hole heals on its own or is repaired surgically.
 A ruptured eardrum sometimes contributes to the formation of a middle ear cyst (cholesteatoma).